 Achieve your sustainability targets

 With the materiality assessment to provide focus and direction, you can report on the most relevant issues.
-Because the entire supply chain of a company is modelled, investors can see which investments have a high environmental impact per invested euro or high risk in terms of social issues.
-Because the results are quantified, you an easy incorporate them into a decision-making model that also includes financial factors.
+Because the entire supply chain of a company is modeled, investors can see which investments have a high environmental impact per invested euro or high risk in terms of social issues.
+Because the results are quantified, you can easily incorporate them into a decision-making model that also includes financial factors.
 The assessment also allows you to measure your performance against the SDGs, since environmental and social impacts easily be linked to them.

-Would you like to know more about doing sustainability assessment on existing or potential investments?
+Would you like to know more about doing a sustainability assessment on existing or potential investments?
 Feel free to contact us for more information.
 We can answer any questions you may have and create a tailored solution to assess the impact of your investments.
-You can use this link to check out our leaflet about portfolio assessment.